-Purpose: The Associate of Applied Science program is designed to provide a broad base of information systems and computer software experiences, which will prepare the graduate to enter the work force upon graduation.
+This Associate of Applied Science program is designed to provide a broad base of information systems and computer networking experiences, which will prepare the graduate to enter the work force upon graduation.
 With the rapid development of business and industrial applications of information systems, there is a growing demand of qualified personnel in this area.